-Where we are obliged by our employment contract to perform these processes, such as to pay your salary, we do so in accordance with it (Article 6(1)(b) GDPR).
-Employment and immigration laws may also require us to process this data for you (Article 6(1)(c) GDPR).
+Where we are obliged by our employment contract to perform these processes, such as to pay your salary, we do so in accordance with your interest.
+Employment and immigration laws may also require us to process this data for you.

 As a business partner, customer or vendor, your personal data may be processed for the following purposes:

-We process your personal data in our interest, in order to manage all contracts with our suppliers, and to execute renewals and other measures as necessary (Article 6(1)(f) GDPR).
-We may also process the data to perform a contract with you (Article 6(1)(b) GDPR).
+We process your personal data in our interest, in order to manage all contracts with our suppliers, and to execute renewals and other measures as necessary.
+We may also process the data to perform a contract with you.

 We process the personal data outlined above for the respective purposes that we have explained.
-We can obtain such personal data either directly from you when you decide to communicate such data to us (i.e., when you fill in forms displayed on the Website) or indirectly where such personal data is provided to us by your electronic communication terminal equipment or your Internet browser.
+We can collect such personal data either directly from you when you decide to communicate such data to us (i.e., when you fill in forms displayed on the Website) or indirectly where such personal data is provided to us by your electronic communication terminal equipment or your Internet browser.
 We ensure that the personal data processed be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

-We share your personal data with companies which provide services on our behalf, such as hosting, maintenance, support services, email services, marketing, auditing, fulfilling your orders, processing payments, data analytics, providing customer service, and conducting customer research and satisfaction surveys.
+We share your personal data with companies that provide services on our behalf, such as hosting, maintenance, support services, email services, marketing, auditing, fulfilling your orders, processing payments, data analytics, providing customer service, and conducting customer research and satisfaction surveys.
 These companies include Lead Forensics Platform, Hubspot CRM, MailChimp, OrangeScape (United States and other jurisdictions), Box (United States and other jurisdictions), and Google (United States and other jurisdictions).

 SoftBank Corp.
 Affiliates and Corporate Business Transactions

 We may share your personal data with all SoftBank Corp. affiliates.
-In the event of a merger, reorganization, acquisition, joint venture, assignment, spin-off, transfer, or sale or disposition of all or any portion of our business, including in connection with any bankruptcy or similar proceedings, we may transfer any and all personal data to the relevant third party.
+In the event of a merger, reorganisation, acquisition, joint venture, assignment, spin-off, transfer, or sale or disposition of all or any portion of our business, including in connection with any bankruptcy or similar proceedings, we may transfer any and all personal data to the relevant third party.